-In some very specific circumstances, it is possible to recall or replace an email in Microsoft Outlook.
+In some particular circumstances, it is possible to recall or replace an email in Microsoft Outlook.
 Alternatively, the system can send an 'Outlook recall message' without removing the email from the recipient's inbox.
 As recalling an email in Outlook only works for recipients in the same organization as you, it is possible to use this functionality to uphold information barriers if the other conditions are met.

 If you've sent an email that contains sensitive data (such as personal information, privileged information, or corporate data) to the wrong person, make sure you inform your Security, Compliance and Risk, or IT team immediately.
 Timely investigation and remediation can limit the impact of these incidents for any data subjects involved and for your organization.
 Additionally, if this type of incident happens frequently to you or others in your organization, it might be useful for them to know that we have more resources on email data loss prevention (DLP) on our blog and provide Egress Prevent, an advanced email security solution that addresses this information.